 Owhanake Bay Estate, Waiheke Island, Auckland, New Zealand, 16.11.2009

-What is important for us is producing the best quality grapes we can, and then working with our winemaker to produce a top quality and elegant wine.
-We always have the end situation of the wine in mind while making decisions through the season, which is why we love getting feedback about people enjoying our wines.
+It is important to us to produce the best quality grapes we can, then we work with our winemaker to produce a top quality and elegant wine.
+We always have the way we want our wine to be in mind while making decisions through the season, which is why we love getting feedback about people enjoying our wines.

 In our 13 years of operation we have won a pile of bronze, silver, gold and even a trophy.

 Our Syrah is named ‘Anchorage’ after Owhanake Bay, which is a popular anchorage especially over summer.
 Our record is 74 boats on one night.
 Our white was named after our daughter.
 We produced a rosé so we could name it after our son.